19yl31/commerce-agent/README.md

 ![Text-based product recommendation](docs/text-based-product-recommendation.png)

-When the user makes a shopping request, the recommendation rail updates to reflect the latest shopping intent instead of changing on every conversational message.
+When the user makes a shopping request, the recommendation rail updates to reflect the latest shopping intent.

 ### 7. Image upload is visible inside the chat flow